HTML th Tag

 - scope: It is used to specify the score of header content.

 - sorted: It is used to sort the direction of a column.

-- valign It is used to set the vertically alignment of text content.
+- valign: It is used to set the vertical alignment of text content.

 - width: It is used to set the width of a header cell

 Attention reader!
 Don’t stop learning now.
 Get hold of all the important Comcompetitivepetitve Programming concepts with the Web Design for Beginners | HTML course.